wavemotion-dave/A5200DS/readme.md

 History :
 --------------------------------------------------------------------------------
+V3.7 : 30-Jan-2025 by wavemotion-dave
+  * New banking handling so we only move pointers - not blocks of memory.
+Renders all 5200 Super Banked games playable.
+  * New NTSC palette from Trebor's Pro Palette (NTSC_LUM1_HOT 5200).
+  * Added 5200 512K Super Cart banking.
+  * Improved Pokey emulation (around the random scanline start value - fixes one Acid800 test).
+  * Improved keypad debounce for Star Raiders.
+  * Improved sound handling to reduce pops/clicks.
+Increased the sample rate on the DSi for improved fidelity.

 V3.6 : 08-Jan-2024 by wavemotion-dave
   * Internal database updated to include known prototypes, hacks and other sundry 5200 games.
   * Codebase cleanup across the board.